| ISSN 1392–6144 Animal Husbandry: Scientific Articles. 2010. 56. P. 4-11

 ABSTRACT

-Meat is the primary reason to raise goats, which is why meat goats constitute the
+Meat is the primary reason to raise goats, which is why meat goats constitute

 majority of the world’s goat production systems.
 Goat meat is lower in calories,

 total fat, saturated fat and cholesterol, than traditional meats.
-The effect of breedtype
+The effect of

 and diet on goat carcass characteristics has been investigated in only a

 limited number of studies.
-We have assessed the influence of special concentrated
+We have assessed the influence of special

 feed for calves (CFC) and concentrated feed for goats and sheep (CFGS) on goat